Entando Local Hub

-An Entando component - simply referred to as component - is an identifiable resource or block of code that can be used in an Entando widget, page or application.
+Entando defines a component as an identifiable resource or block of code that can be used in an Entando Application.
 Examples of components are widgets, micro frontends, content types, labels, plugins, and static resources.

 # Entando Bundle

-An Entando Bundle is a package containing one or more components and descriptor files that provide information about the bundle.
-A git-based bundle requires a
+An Entando Bundle is a package containing one or more components, the required descriptor files, and bundle metadata.

 descriptor.yaml and is published in a Git registry.
 A docker-based bundle requires an